Moc/oweme/README.md

 If you are running on anything lower than PHP 5.3,  you are over **FIVE YEARS  behind on schedule!** PHP 5.3.0 was released on the 30th of June 2009, do something!

 ## Roadmap - planned features ##
-* Preferences/options (email settings)
+* Preferences/options
 * ~~Templating for frontend customization~~
 * Email functionality (initial entry, reminders).
 * Userclasses integration (debtors).
-* Using *tabs* create/manage debtor, category and status instead of different pages
+* Admin UI enhancement: maybe using *tabs* to create/manage debtor/category/status instead of separate pages
-* Currency integration
+* ~~Currency integration~~
 * Next/prev pagination
+* Friendly URL configuration

 ## How to get help? ##
 * First, **search the wiki** [here](https://github.com/Moc/oweme/wiki)
 * If you cannot find the answer, you can submit an issue to the [issue tracker](https://github.com/Moc/oweme/issues).

 ## Bugs &  feature requests ##
 * Use the [issue tracker](https://github.com/Moc/oweme/issues)